- IMPRS-KIR Welcomes Its Third Cohort!

 It is a collective undertaking by the Max Planck Institute for the History of Science in Berlin (MPIWG), Freie Universität Berlin (FU), Humboldt-Universität zu Berlin (HU), and Technische Universität Berlin (TU).
 The School is based on fruitful collaborations within the Berlin Center for the History of Knowledge, a network established in 2011 with all four partner institutions.

-The IMPRS-KIR started work in September 2022 with its first six doctoral students and was joined by a second cohort in September 2023.
-The call for the third cohort starting in September 2024 is closed.
+The IMPRS-KIR started work in September 2022 with its first six doctoral students and was joined by a second and third cohort in September 2023 and September 2024.
 Doctoral students earn their degrees from one of Berlin’s universities.
 At the same time, they enjoy the MPIWG’s excellent research infrastructure.
 They have 3.5 years of funding to complete their dissertation, and six more funded months to prepare for their defense and further career.

 Agenda